Ryan Polley, Director

 - (617) 358-0365

-Ryan Polley was named the inaugural head men's lacrosse coach at Boston University on June 21, 2012, and the program has continued to reach new heights in his four seasons at the helm.
+Ryan Polley was named the inaugural head men's lacrosse coach at Boston University on June 21, 2012, and the program has continued to reach new heights in his five seasons at the helm.

 Polley coached six different players to All-Patriot League honors, including three first-team selections.
 Christian Carson-Banister was the league's Goalkeeper of the Year and he joined Cal Dearth as unanimous first-team choices.
 Dominick Calisto was a first-team defender while Greg Wozniak (LSM), Jack Wilson (A) and Brendan Homire (M) all earned second-team recognition.